What is Codeine?

 - Codeine abuse is becoming more common Americans, with an estimated 33 million users every year.

-- Codeine is one of the most over-prescribed drugs on the market.
+- It is one of the most over-prescribed drugs on the market.

 Causes of Codeine Addiction

 Codeine is typically prescribed for its pain relieving properties, and when taken as indicated, can be an effective medicinal treatment for pain management.
-However, men and women who use codeine chronically or long-term may develop a physical dependence to the drug.
-Other individuals may attempt to numb emotional or mental pain in addition to physical pain, and thus turn to codeine as an overall pain suppressant.
+However, men and women who use it chronically or long-term may develop a physical dependence to the drug.
+Other individuals may attempt to numb emotional or mental pain in addition to physical pain, and thus turn to it as an overall pain suppressant.

 Signs and Symptoms of Codeine Addiction

 If you are struggling with codeine addiction, you may experience several signs and symptoms that are indicative of a problem.
-Likewise, if you are concerned that someone you care about is suffering with an addiction to codeine, you may look for these signs and symptoms to asses if their use of the drug is becoming problematic:
+Likewise, if you are concerned that someone you care about is suffering with an addiction, you may look for these signs and symptoms to asses if their use of the drug is becoming problematic:

 - Persistent drowsiness